phillipadsmith/Crunching-Public-Data/pages/units/week-one/index.md

 Public data is not necessarily big data, but -- to an extent -- the class of public data that falls toward the big data end of the spectrum is what we're going to focus on in this course because of the inherent challenges that one encounters when working with it, and the learning opportunities that those challenges provide.

 So, what exactly is big data?
 Well, somewhat obviously, big data is by definition **big**.
 Typically, this term refers to datasets so large that it is difficult, if not impossible, to work with them using standard data-processing tools, like traditional database tools or statistics packages.
-In practice, this term is used for data sets that are gigabytes or more in size, or data sets that update extremely rapidly like the [Twitter fire hose]().
+In practice, this term is used for data sets that are gigabytes or more in size, or data sets that update extremely rapidly like the [Twitter fire hose](https://dev.twitter.com/docs/streaming-api).
 We won't be working with this kind of big data during the course -- as the challenges it presents are a bit too unique to be broadly applicable to your day-to-day work -- but we will look at data sets that are considered large, and I'll point you to some resources for making the jump to really-big data.

 For the purposes of this course, we're going to define big data (or big-ish data) as the moment when spreadsheets start to fail us.

-Until quite recently, much of the spreadsheet software available to us -- while an indespensible tool of the data cruncher! -- was limited to about 65,000 rows of data.
-As of the time of this writing, newer spreadsheet software like [Google Spreadsheets]() is limited to 400,000 cells (that would be roughly 20,000 rows of data if you had 20 columns in your sheet) or 20MB of data, and other tools like Google Fusion Tables are limited to roughly 100MB of data per table.
+Until quite recently, much of the spreadsheet software available to us -- while an indispensable tool of the data cruncher! -- was limited to about 65,000 rows of data.
+As of the time of this writing, newer spreadsheet software like [Google Spreadsheets](https://spreadsheets.google.com/) is limited to 400,000 cells (that would be roughly 20,000 rows of data if you had 20 columns in your sheet) or 20MB of data, and other tools like Google Fusion Tables are limited to roughly 100MB of data per table.
 At first these may not seem like limits to worry about, but -- in practice -- it is not uncommon to run up against these limits when dealing with real-world data.

 Newer versions of Microsoft Excel have increased the row limit to 1,000,000, as well as contemporary versions the popular free software spreadsheet option -- [Open Office Calc](http://en.wikipedia.org/wiki/OpenOffice.org_Calc) -- which have reportedly increased the limit to roughly 1,000,000 rows also.
 Nonetheless, modern-day data dumps by organizations like Wikileaks can start to push our existing tools to the limits.
 Take for example the [Afghan War Diary](http://www.wikileaks.org/wiki/Afghan_War_Diary,_2004-2010) at almost 400,000 rows of data, or the recently released [Stratfor data](http://www.washingtonpost.com/business/technology/wikileaks-publishes-e-mails-from-stratfor-intelligence-firm/2012/02/27/gIQA3rrndR_story.html) that is reported to be between two and five million e-mail messages.

-As Tim O'Reily recently said "TK," we're swimming in data -- vast, vast amounts of data -- and that reality is only going to increase.
+As Tim O'Reilly recently said "[Data Scientist is now the hottest job title in Silicon Valley](http://www.guardian.co.uk/news/datablog/2012/mar/02/data-scientist)," we're swimming in data -- vast, vast amounts of data -- and that reality is only going to increase.

 ## What data _can_ and _cannot_ help you with